 Virtual properties can be calculated by IDM based on relationships and relationship notifications.
-This means that rather than calculating the current state when retrieved, the managed object containing the virtual property is notified of changes in a related object, and the virtual property recalculated when this notification is received.
+This means that, rather than calculating the current state when retrieved, the managed object that contains the virtual property is notified of changes in a related object, and the virtual property is recalculated when this notification is received.
 To configure virtual properties to use relationship notifications, there are two areas that need to be configured:

-The related managed objects need to be configured to use relationship notifications.
+The related managed objects must be configured to use relationship notifications.
 This lets IDM know where to send notifications of changes in related objects.
-For more information, see "Configure Relationship Change Notification".

-In order to calculate the value of the virtual property, you need configure what relationships to check, and in what order, when it receives a notification of a change in a related object.
-This is done using the
+To calculate the value of a virtual property, you must configure which relationships to check, and in what order, a notification of a change in a related object is received.
+You configure this using the

 queryConfig property tells IDM the sequence of relationship fields it should traverse in order to calculate (or recalculate) a virtual property, and what fields it should return from that related object.
 This is done using two fields:

 referencedRelationshipFieldsis an array listing a sequence of relationship fields connecting the current object with the related objects you want to calculate the value of the virtual property from.
 The first field in the array is a relationship field belonging to the same managed object as the virtual property, the second field is a relationship in the managed object referenced by the first field, and so on.

 ["roles","assignments"].
 The first field refers to the

 rolesrelationship field in

 managed/assignment) will cause the virtual property value to be recalculated, due to the